 Did You Know Peanut Butter Can Be Toxic for Your Dog?

-Most peanut butter is completely safe for your dog, but there are brands that add an ingredient called Xylitol that is safe for human consumption but is toxic to dogs.
-It is important for dog owners to be diligent about making sure that the peanut butter they are feeding their furry friends don't contain this toxic ingredient.
+Most peanut butter is completely safe for your dog, but some brands add an ingredient called Xylitol that is safe for human consumption but is toxic to dogs.
+Dog owners need to be diligent about making sure that the peanut butter they are feeding their furry friends does not contain this ingredient.

 What is Xylitol?